 The MBA Program is open to eligible students from all undergraduate majors.
-It is a 42 credit (14 course) program consisting of Foundation Courses (9 credits), the Business Core (12 credits), Qualitative and quantitative breadth courses (6 credits), the Graduate Electives (12 credits) and a capstone course (3 credits).
+It is a 42 credit (14 course) program consisting of Foundation Courses (9 credits), the Business Core (12 credits, the Graduate Electives (18 credits) and a capstone course (3 credits).
 The minimum number of credits required for the MBA degree is 30 (excluding Foundation Courses).
 A detailed plan of study is developed for each student by the M.B.A. program director based on the academic preparation of the student.

 Foundation Courses are designed to ensure that all students have common academic business knowledge as well as some breadth in the concepts and tools used in upper-level courses and in business.
-Students who have completed equivalent courses at the undergraduate level within the last seven years with a grade of "C" or better may eligible for course waivers on some or all of these courses.
+Students who have completed equivalent courses at the undergraduate level within the last seven years with a grade of C or better may eligible for course waivers on some or all of these courses.